 2016 Results in the Residency Match

-2015 Match Day results from the National Resident Matching Program® showed that more than 225 AUC graduates secured residency positions at prestigious U.S. teaching hospitals—such as Bronx Lebanon Hospital Center (New York), Kern Medical Center (California), Nassau University Medical Center (New York), and Providence Hospital (Michigan).
+2016 Match Day results from the National Resident Matching Program® showed that more than 245 AUC graduates secured residency positions at prestigious U.S. teaching hospitals—such as Bronx Lebanon Hospital Center (New York), Kern Medical Center (California), Nassau University Medical Center (New York), and Providence Hospital (Michigan).
 AUC graduates matched in 37 U.S. states and in more than 200 residency programs, including positions in numerous competitive fields such as anesthesiology, general surgery, orthopaedic surgery, neurology, emergency medicine, and pathology.

 Answering the Nation’s Call for Primary Care Physicians